cdli-gh/blog/README.md

 *tags* : These are the tags that would be assigned to the page.
 Please assign the tags accordingly, bcz based on the tags, the pages would be shown in the **Tags** tab.

-## How to Write Blogs for the program?
+## How to Write Blogs for a project?

 So, if you have been assigned a project for a program, for that there would be having a folder for you in the `_blog/<program_name>/<project_name>`.